OMNI-SLO-Monitoring/OMNI-overview-and-documentation/README.md

 # overview-and-documentation
 Ports used:

-Caching Service is on localhost:3300
+Caching Service is on localhost:3300 <br />
-Monitor for Caching Service is on localhost:3400 Database Service is on localhost:3000
+Monitor for Caching Service is on localhost:3400 <br />
+Database Service is on localhost:3000 <br />
-Monitor for Database Service is on localhost:3100
+Monitor for Database Service is on localhost:3100 <br />